elastos/Elastos/CR.Elastos-Privnet/blockchain/README.md

 ### Retrieving the DID info must be on the Misc.API DID Sidechain - port 8094

-NOTE: This is currently NOT functional.
-Please wait patiently until this is fixed in the near future

-This is currently undocumented in the DID service docs because it's broken, so you need to use Misc.API for DID sidechain which should be running on port `8094`.
+Even if you use DID.Service to store DID property, you need to use Misc.API for DID sidechain to retrieve the DID property which should be running on port `8094`.

 The API call should be `http://localhost:8094/api/1/did/{did}/{key}`